uamakernyc/grading-policy/grading-policy/glossary-of-terms.md

 * *Benchmark*

-is a deliverable that serves as a building block for successful performnce task completion
+is a deliverable that serves as a building block for successful performance task completion

 * *Rubric*